-With the world currently on lockdown due to the COVID-19 pandemic, 3D virtual tours have become hugely popular for the real-estate agents and property developers, allowing people to explore a space from the comfort and safety of their home.
+With the world currently dealing with the COVID-19 pandemic, 3D virtual tours have become hugely popular.
+Real-estate agents and property developers can now allow people to explore a space from the comfort and safety of their homes.

-With construction sites currently at a standstill, it becomes a difficult task to communicate and visualise a new scheme while the plans are on paper.
+With the fate of construction sites up in the air at the moment, it becomes a difficult task to communicate and visualise a new scheme while the plans are on paper.

-To combat this, property developers, interior designers and real-estate agents are using a tech-driven 3D marketing solutions such as off-plans 360 virtual tours to attract new prospects.
+To combat this, property developers, interior designers, and real estate agents are using tech-driven 3D marketing solutions such as off-plans 360 virtual tours to attract new prospects.